 Directed by Samuel Fuller

 For its first full season of CinemaScope movies, Darryl Zanuck found a likely property for Samuel Fuller in Hell and High Water, an absolutely insane amalgam of hot-button political notions, avant la lettre paranoid conspiracy fiction, and infantile Terry and the Pirates comic book action.
 How does one react to the problem of nuclear proliferation among hostile nations?
 Sam enlists WW2 veterans to transform the Cold War into a shootin’ war.
-Believe it or not, some in the army had expressed unhappiness with Fuller’s pragmatic, brutal, and realistic vision of combat in his The Steel Helmet, and the F.B.I. was none too pleased with Pickup on South Street, where Sam portrayed America’s main defender as a selfish thief, who sneers at Government agents asking him to risk his neck for patriotism.
+Some in the army had expressed unhappiness with Fuller’s pragmatic, brutal, and realistic vision of combat in his The Steel Helmet.
+The F.B.I. was none too pleased with Pickup on South Street, where Sam portrayed America’s main defender as a selfish thief, who sneers at Government agents asking him to be a patriot and risk his neck.

 Sam Fuller was never vague about where he stood on the issues of the day.
 Pickup on South Street’s Thelma Ritter tells a cop, “I just don’t like commies.”
 That sentiment is amplified by Fuller’s wild Vietnam movie China Gate, where black mercenary soldier Nat King Cole has traveled halfway around the world just to get the chance to kill commies.
 Going far beyond either of those film in its geopolitical insanity, Hell and High Water is pure fiction, a loopy Atomic commando saga.
 Sam Fuller was on a roll at 20th Fox, and his boss Darryl Zanuck picked him to move up to CinemaScope and color with this ocean-going epic.
 Richard Widmark returns for his second Sam Fuller potboiler, joined by the ill-fated Bella Darvi, who made her debut in The Egyptian under the promise that she was going to co-star with Marlon Brando.
 Darvi made only one more American picture before heading back to France.